-This video is fascinating.
+This video, about altruism, is fascinating.
 (I think) Have you noticed how some people “step up to the plate” in crisis, while others shrink into the background, not wanting to get their hands dirty, so to speak?

 I sure have thought about it over the years, but have lots of questions…